zaza0209/GEERL/rebuttal.md

     - For the concern regarding the linear relationship in GEE, we agree that linear models can sometimes be restrictive.
 However, GEE can naturally accommodate non-linear relationships through the use of appropriate link functions (e.g., logit, probit) and advanced modeling techniques such as basis expansions, splines, or other non-linear transformations.
 In our paper, we leverage basis functions to approximate the Q-function, which effectively extends the framework beyond a strictly linear structure.

     - Regarding the assumption of linear combinations for the optimal Q-function, we would like to emphasize that our approach allows for significant flexibility.
 By approximating the Q-function as a linear combination of basis functions, the method can model complex relationships.
 Importantly, this approximation can capture any non-linear structure in the Q-function if the number of basis functions is allowed to grow sufficiently large.
 This ensures that our method remains highly flexible and theoretically robust even in scenarios with non-linear relationships.
-Besides, we can try other link function than the linear function such as modeling the Q function as $f(s,a,\beta)$.
+Besides, we can try other link functions than the linear function such as modeling the Q function as $f(s,a,\beta)$.
 The corresponding properties of the Q function can be similarly derived under GEE's framework.

     - We will revise the manuscript to clarify these points and highlight the flexibility of our approach in handling non-linear structures.
 Thank you for bringing up this important perspective, which allows us to strengthen the clarity and positioning of our work.